KobayashiComputing/DailyDues/dev_diary.md

 I need to delve into the 'Python Modules and Packages' article on [RealPython.com](https://realpython.com/python-modules-packages/).

 ## 2025-08-26: (Tuesday)
 Removed superfluous original example code, created 'task.py' file to contain task object and related code, and created a rudimentary task object definition.
+Added class variable for 'current_task' and methods to get and set it.

+## 2025-08-27: (Wednesday)
+Reworked some instance var names for the Task class.
+Removed superfluous code from the main while loop.
+Worked on logic to start/switch tasks.